 Portstewart Strand Beach and Castlerock Beach are both very popular tourist attractions.

-Point of interest:The Giant's Causeway, Dunluce Castle, Carrick-a-rede (National T
+Point of interest:The Giant's Causeway, Dunluce Castle, Carrick-a-rede (owned and maintained by National Trust).

 OS map:Sheets 4 and 5